Application Performance Monitoring (APM)

 4. Root cause: Stripe API was experiencing an outage

-5. Fix: Add circuit breaker, reduce timeout, show user-friendly error
+5. Fix: Add circuit breaker, reduce timeout, show a clear error to the user

 Tips and Best Practices